jayvarner/jayvarner.github.io/portfolio.md

               My initial research revealed that moms with children younger than three are underserved by current to-do management apps.
 Designing features for this group's complex, evolving needs will ultimately produce features that help broader populations, as well.
             </p>
             <p>
               I talked to moms with varying employment and relationship statuses.
 We talked about how they try to manage everything.
 So with my mind blown, I sat down and focused on two salient themes; syncing with other shared calendars and the ability to delegate to-dos.
-Preliminary workflows and wireframes were produced to give the ReminderX team an opportunity to give feedback and to guide discussion about the direction moving forward.
+Preliminary workflows and wireframes were produced to give the ReminderX team an opportunity to participate and give feedback and to discussion about the direction moving forward.
             </p>
         </div>
         <!-- <div class="row">